Joseph Hislop: Career

 Hislop made his London debut at Covent Garden, as Rodolfo in La bohème, in 1920.
 He was a great success, and he went on to receive acclaim for his performances in Rigoletto, La traviata.
 He continued singing at Covent Garden until 1928.
 In 1924, he appeared opposite Dame Nellie Melba.
 In 1926 he sang Faust opposite Feodor Chaliapin as Mephistopheles.
-This was a particularly memorable performance, and was immortalised in extensive highlights (13 sides) by one of the early 'live' recording endeavours of the Gramophone Company (HMV).
+This was a particularly memorable performance, and was immortalised in extensive highlights (13 sides) by one of the early 'live' recording endeavours of His Master's Voice.
 In the 1926 season he sang Handel's Messiah and was greatly admired in it.

 He established a successful career in America, and first appeared (again in Faust) in Chicago in 1920.
 He toured in North and South America: he was warmly received in Buenos Aires in Argentina.
 In addition to his Verdi and Puccini roles, he was also a distinguished Roméo and Des Grieux in Manon.
 He made extended tours in Australia and New Zealand (where his associate artist, with whom he literally came to blows, was the pianist Isador Goodman) and South Africa.
 Offers from abroad combined with lack of opportunity at home meant that he seems to have made only a handful of main stage performances in his native country.

 In Stockholm he received Royal honours, including the Literis et Artibus (1922) and the Order of Vasa in 1929.
 In Denmark he received the Order of the Dannebrog in 1926.
 He was appointed Professor of Singing at the Royal Swedish Academy of Music, Stockholm, remaining there until 1948.
 His students in Sweden included Birgit Nilsson and Per Grundén in Stockholm and Jussi Björling in Gothenburg.
 He also taught in London at the Guildhall and also supervised singers at Sadler's Wells.